FREQUENTLY ASKED QUESTIONS

 HOW LONG WILL IT TAKE TO TEACH ME/MY CHILD TO SWIM?

 That depends on many different factors.
 For children: personality, development and coordination play a part in how long it takes a child to learn to swim.
 Fear is also huge factor.
-A person can not learn to swim until he or she is willing to put their face in the water.
+A person can not learn to swim until he or she is willing to put their face in the water and can learn to hold their breath.

-For the most part, if a child is over the age of three and unafraid of putting their eyes/face in the water for 5-10 seconds, I can usually teach them to swim by the third or fourth lesson.
-Every person is different, however!
+For the most part, if a child is over the age of three and unafraid of putting their eyes/face in the water for 5-10 seconds, I can usually teach them to swim very quickly!
+Every person is different, however.
+We try to challenge each swimmer wherever they are in the swim process.

-I recommend signing your child up for 2 weeks of swim lessons unless they are already a good swimmer.
-If they are swimming well, 1 week is usually sifficient (or 2-3 private lessons) so we can simply work on his or her strokes, breathing, and other safety skills.
+I recommend signing your child up for 2 (or even 3) weeks of swim lessons unless they are already a good swimmer.
+If they are swimming well, 1 week is often sufficient (or 3-5 private lessons) so we can simply work on his or her strokes, breathing, and other safety skills.

-If signing up for multiple weeks of lessons, it doesn't matter if they are consecutive weeks.
-Sometimes, it works out better to have a week in between so you can provide some opportunity for practice before the second week.
+If signing up for multiple weeks of lessons, it is fine to choose consecutive weeks... however...
+Sometimes, it works out better to have a week in between so you can provide some opportunity for practice between weekly lessons.

 WHAT IF IT IS RAINING FOR MY LESSON?

 If it is only raining, we will continue with the lesson.
 If there is lightning within 5 miles, we will have to postpone, cancel, or reschedule.
-I will try to notify you via text or email if a lesson is canceled due to weather.
+I will try my best to notify you via text or email if a lesson is canceled due to weather.
+Please extend lots of grace.
 Navigating swim lessons and thunder storms is a tricky business!

 HOW MANY LESSONS SHOULD WE SIGN UP FOR?